 - Fat Bike Fenders are thick enough to cover the entire fork, from where the brake sits to the “Pitchfork”.

 - The fit is snug to the fork, but not tight enough to create a ridge.
 This is to allow for easy cleaning.
 You will still have to clean the forks if you wish to re-use them.

 We have not put any added padding on these forks, but we will be happy to have you send us a pair if you want to use our Protip Tool and cover the base of your forks.

-Streaming down to the depth of post: Wrapping Up (Best Fat Bike Fenders)
+Streaming down to the depth of post: Best Fat Bike Fenders

-As we came to the end, we understood that how much does fat bike fenders are essential for bikes and all. likewise It really is that simple.
+As we came to the end, we understood that how much does fat bike fenders are essential for bikes and all. likewise, It really is that simple.
 If you look at fat bikes, they are essentially just mini off-road motorcycles with wheels attached.
-They require simple changes to suspension fork and shocks to provide that little bit more travel.
+They require simple changes to the suspension fork and shocks to provide that little bit more travel.
 But that’s where the simplicity of fat bike fenders lies.
-Put them on, drive along and then take them off.
+Put them on, drive along, and then take them off.
 And that’s it.